-Many people seek Fort Lauderdale acupuncture treatment for help with specific symptoms or conditions.
+Many people seek Bellmore acupuncture treatment for help with specific symptoms or conditions.
 These might include anxiety states, arthritis, asthma, back pain, circulatory problems, depression, facial paralysis, fibrositis, high blood pressure, indeterminate aches and pains, infertility, menstrual problems, migraines, rheumatism, sciatica, skin conditions and ulcers.

 Acupuncture is a safe treatment for all, although for babies and children, pressure rather than needles may be used.
 Acupuncture has proved to be effective in pregnancy management and for the relief of pain in childbirth.
 It is also helpful for people trying to overcome addictions such as those related to smoking, alcohol, food or drugs.
 Some people may have acupuncture as a preventive measure to strengthen their constitution, or because they feel unwell in themselves without being ‘ill’ in the Western sense.
 It can also be used alongside conventional medicine in the treatment of both acute and chronic disease.
 As with any therapy, the response to acupuncture can differ from one person to another.